jyouturner/graphql-node/README.md

 For personal use, the serverless framework is enough.
 For example you can just do "sls deploy" to create the infrastructure provided you have the AWS credentials set up locally.
 For example, put the "aws_access_key" and "aws_secret_access_key" in the ~/.aws/credentils

-In reality, we need to set up the infrastructure at [org]D AWS account, and this is done through the AWS Code Pipeline.
+In reality, we need to set up the infrastructure at our AWS account, and this is done through the AWS Code Pipeline.
 In short, there are two files that we use here:

 * buildspec.yml